 Peaches take to the grill like fish to water.
 The quick cooking over live flames brings out their natural juiciness and intensifies their deep summer sweetness.
 Based on that description you might be inclined to think that throwing them on the grill would be a reasonable way to improve the flavor of less-than-perfect peaches.
 You would be fabulously correct.
 The fix-less-than-perfect-peaches effect gets intensified when you add the optional brown sugar and cinnamon.

-Serve grilled peaches as a side dish (they are particularly yummy alongside grilled pork) or in salads (this Grilled Peach Salad is a favorite).
+Serve grilled peaches as a side dish (they are particularly yummy alongside grilled pork) or in salads.
 Or turn them into a delicious dessert by pairing them with cool yogurt, whipped cream, or with scoops of ice cream.

 - 1 peach per person

-- About 1 tablespoon brown sugar per peach, optional
+- 1 tablespoon brown sugar per peach, optional

-- About 1/4 teaspoon ground cinnamon per peach, optional
+- Optional: 1/4 teaspoon ground cinnamon per peach

 - Prepare a gas or charcoal grill to medium heat: you should be able to hold your hand about an inch above the cooking grate for 3 to 4 seconds before pulling it away from the heat.
 If you have the grill going to cook something else that requires more heat, use the areas around the edges that are cooler for the peaches.
 Another tactic is to cook dinner, let the fire cool down, and then grill the peaches.

 - Cut the peaches in half and pit them.
 If you want to add cinnamon and/or sugar, grill entire peach halves; otherwise, you can cut them into wedges, if you like.
-Peeling the peaches isn't necessary for the grill, but if you want to, see How to Peel Peaches here for tips to make it easy on yourself.
+Peeling the peaches isn't necessary for the grill, but if you want to, you can.

 - Set the oiled peaches on the medium hot grill.
 They don't need a ton of room to cook up nicely but make sure they aren't touching so the hot air of the grill can encompass each piece.